IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 Enums are typically stored in files of the same name in an "enums" subdirectory.

 (More technical information: Here, we use a normal object as a stand-in for a "real" TypeScript enum.
-This is because enums have the quirk that they must have only number or string values.
-However, using an object for this purpose is conventional in IsaacScript mods, and works just fine.)
+This is because enums have the quirk that they must have only number or string values, and we need this enum to have `CollectibleType` values.
+Using an object for this purpose instead of an enum is conventional in IsaacScript mods, and works just fine.)

 <br />